SceneExpander: Text-Guided 3D Scene Expansion via Free-Form View Insertion: Appendix

 We provide additional indoor and outdoor examples in Fig.~\ref{fig:more} to illustrate the motivation of interactive world building via view insertion.
 The first example mimics human exploration of a forest tunnel by extending the scene to include a squirrel on a stone bench outside the tunnel.
 The second expands an outdoor scene beyond the captured boundary to incorporate a bird pecking at food.
 The third continues a walkway in a botanical garden into an unseen region by extending the road structure.
 Renderings from camera navigation in the expanded reconstructions, together with the corresponding depth maps, show that SceneExpander can integrate the inserted view while maintaining coherent geometry and appearance for navigation.

-Despite these improvements, SceneExpander mitigates geometric conflicts between the inserted view and the target scene via test-time adaptation, and therefore may not fully resolve cases with severe initial inconsistencies.
+Although SceneExpander mitigates geometric conflicts between the inserted view and the target scene through test-time adaptation, it may not fully resolve severe initial inconsistencies.
 As shown in Fig.~\ref{fig:failure}, although SceneExpander alleviates misalignment on the two side pillars and the left stone pedestal, noticeable errors remain on the plaque-supporting beam.